Sylvain Lesné

-Sylvain E. Lesné (born 1974) is a French neuroscientist and associate professor at the Department of Neuroscience at the University of Minnesota (UMN) Medical School, known for his research into Alzheimer's disease.
-He is the primary author of a 2006 Nature paper that is foundational in the hypothesis that one specific toxic oligomer of the amyloid beta protein, known as Aβ*56, is a cause of memory impairment in Alzheimer's, aligned with the prevailing amyloid hypothesis.
+Sylvain E. Lesné (born 1974) was a French neuroscientist and former associate professor at the Department of Neuroscience at the University of Minnesota (UMN) Medical School, known for his research into Alzheimer's disease.
+He is the primary author of a controversial 2006 Nature paper, "A specific amyloid-β protein assembly in the brain impairs memory".
+Lesné's work in the 2006 publication and others has been investigated since June 2022 on charges that he manipulated images to inflate the role of Aβ*56 in Alzheimer's.
+Retracted in 2024, the paper was foundational in the hypothesis that one specific toxic oligomer of the amyloid beta protein, known as Aβ*56, caused memory impairment in Alzheimer's, aligned with the prevailing amyloid hypothesis.

-As of July 2022, Lesné's work in the 2006 publication and others is being investigated on charges that he manipulated images to inflate the role of Aβ*56 in Alzheimer's.
-Responses from other researchers indicate that, while the allegations are of significant concern, the overall impact on amyloid research is small and most Alzheimer's research is not compromised.
+Karen Ashe, the senior author of the 2006 Nature paper – and all authors except Lesné – agreed to retract the paper which, according to Retraction Watch, makes it the second most highly cited paper ever retracted.
+Responses from other researchers indicated that, while the allegations were significant, the overall impact on amyloid research was small and most Alzheimer's research was not compromised.
+Other researchers disagreed, and expressed concerns that the doctored images raised doubts about the amyloid hypothesis.

+Lesné resigned from his tenured position at UMN effective March 1, 2025.

 Personal life and education

 Sylvain E. Lesné was born in 1974 and raised in Luc-sur-Mer, a small town in the Normandy region in northwestern France.
 His parents are Bertrand and Marie Carmen Lesné.

 Lesné holds a master's degree in biochemistry and has a PhD with a major in neuroscience from the University of Caen Normandy.
 His doctoral thesis (2002) was "Régulation d'expression et du métabolisme d'APP au cours des pathologies dégénératives" (Regulation of APP expression and metabolism during degenerative pathologies).

 Jill Caroline, a Minnesota psychologist and special educator, and Lesné were married in Beauvoir-sur-Mer, France on August 14, 2010.